A time adaptive multirate Dirichlet-Neumann waveform relaxation method for heterogeneous coupled heat equations: The Dirichlet-Neumann Waveform Relaxation algorithm

 Then, imposing continuity of the heat fluxes across the interface, one finds the local solution $u_2^{(k+1)}(\bm{x},t)$ on $\Omega_2$ by solving the Neumann problem:

 Finally, the interface values are updated with

 where $\Theta \in (0,1]$ is the relaxation parameter.
-Note that choosing an appropriate relaxation parameter is crucial to get a great rate of convergence of the DNWR algorithm.
-In \cite{gander:16}, the optimal relaxation parameter has been proven to be $\Theta = 1/2$ for $\lambda_1=\lambda_2=\alpha_1=\alpha_2=1$.
-If one uses the optimal relaxation parameter for 1D problems, two iterations are enough for subdomains of equal length.
+Note that choosing an appropriate relaxation parameter is crucial to get a fast convergence rate.
+In \cite{gander:16}, the optimal relaxation parameter in 1D has been proven to be $\Theta = 1/2$ for $\lambda_1=\lambda_2=\alpha_1=\alpha_2=1$ and subdomains of equal size.
+If one uses the optimal relaxation parameter, two iterations are enough for subdomains of equal size.